dreamit-de/otel-json-logger/README.md

 ### General functions
 * **createLogEntry**: Creates and returns a log entry of type **LogEntry** with the provided information.
 * **logMessage**: Central function being called by all **DiagLogger** interface functions.
 Calls **createLogEntry**, stringifies the result and calls **console.log()**.
+* **formatMessage**: Formats the message.
+If the message contains an object or array wrap it in JSON.stringify to avoid these being interpreted as JSON objects.

 ### DiagLogger interface functions
 * **debug**: Logs a debug message